2022-2023 Annual Fund

 Seneca Academy relies upon and values the many ways our community contributes to our school development.
 We have a dedicated group of parents who volunteer their time virtually, in our gardens, and facilitating community activities.
 We have adults who share their talents by serving on committees, giving presentations to students, and connecting us with partners.
 And many families, alumni, faculty and staff, and friends of Seneca Academy donate money by giving to the Annual Fund, attending our Annual Gala and Auction, and participating in other activities such as restaurant nights, book fairs, and raffles.

 We are grateful for each and every contribution, big and small.
-For more information about how to give of your time, talents and money, please see below.

 Frequently Asked Questions